 Nearby Santa Elena is a popular tourist hub and also a gateway to visit Monteverde National Park.
 The cloud forest here is complete eye-candy, but you have to earn its beauty as the roads are sketchy to navigate (you will need a 4×4 to access the park if you’re not paying for a tour).

-Once you get there you’ll see that the trails are well looked after, but that’s not why you’re here… is it?
+Once you get there you’ll see that the trails are well looked after and well-prepped for a sighting of those adorable balls of fluff.

 You can see sloths here, but with a slight caveat; only the two-toed sloth inhabits Monteverde.